-Landscape Plan ID Recommendation Key themes 14 Consider providing new sports lighting to Oval 2 to enable it to accommodate overflow from Ron Evans Oval (i.e. Oval 1).
-15 Provide a new shelter to Oval 2.
-9 Liaise with sports clubs to provide greater definition for informal parking around southern and eastern sides of Oval 2.
-17 Provide soft netting to the north-eastern side of Oval 2 to prevent errant balls from entering the vegetated area.
-8 Further investigate the feasibility of extending Oval 2 to the south of its existing footprint to create a larger oval.
+Landscape Plan ID Recommendation Key themes Cost 13 Consider providing new sports lighting to Oval 2 to enable it to accommodate overflow from Ron Evans Oval (i.e. Oval 1). ٠ غ ٠ \$320,000 14 Provide a new shelter to Oval 2.
+3. Recommendation has been funded 9 Shared access managed for events.
+9 Nil cost.
+Operational recommendation 16 Provide soft netting to the north-eastern side of Oval 2 to prevent errant balls from entering the vegetated area.
+3. \$80,000 8a Further investigate the feasibility of extending Oval 2 to the south to create a larger oval. \$200,000 8b Upgrade wicket to CA standards once pitch reaches end of useful life. 対 \$35,000

-- Old netball courts and building
+- Multi-play courts

 - Public toilets

 - Tree canopy and landscaping